gvwilson/thirdbit/src/fiction/in-heck/index.md

 She put her hand back on the bench between them.

 He took it,
-marvelling as he still did at how natural that felt.
+marvelling at how natural that felt.
+"Went by Doc Whinny's earlier.
-"Sindy says Special Leaf'll back on his feet soon."
+She says Special Leaf'll back on his feet soon."

-Maddy shrugged.
+Maddy nodded.
 "Hope so.
-She says he told Mayor Lupus that if he didn't make it, you and me were to get all his books."
+He told Mayor Lupus that if he didn't make it, you and me were to get all his books.

-Gumption chuckled,
-but whatever he might have said was interrupted by the sound of heavy footsteps on the road.
-The two fell silent as Bee Six Vee strode by with Mouse trailing behind it.

-"Still don't trust that one,"
-Maddy said quietly.
+Still can't believe he was an Operator."

 Gumption shrugged.
-"Dockety does.
-Or leastways,
+"Like he says,
+everyone makes mistakes,
-figures everyone deserves a second chance."
+but everyone deserves a chance to make up for 'em."

-"Even the operators?
-Or Patient?"
+"Even Blazes?"
 Maddy shot back.

+Gumption shrugged again.
+"Thoughtful came around.
+Maybe Blazes will too some day."

+"I'm not holding my breath,"
+Maddy shot back.
+"And what about Patient?
+I know Dockety and the Tailor said they were going to take Patient apart, but it could have,
+I don't know,
+taken over some other bot like it took over Central.
+We ought to—"

+Gumption squeezed her hand hard enough to stop her mid-sentence.
+"Hey.
+Don't have to solve all the world's problems at once, remember?
+You just write it all down for the newspaper and do the pictures they want so I can be famous when I get to mechanics school."

+Before Maddy could reply,
-Gumption squeezed her hand as Mama Roo stepped onto the porch with a fresh pitcher of tea and her husband behind her, thankful he didn't have to reply.
+Mama Roo stepped onto the porch with a fresh pitcher of tea and her husband behind her.
 "Beautiful evening,"
-Mama Roo said,
-lifting Papa Roo's arm and putting it around her shoulders.

-Papa Roo and Gumption looked at each other and started to laugh.
-"What?" the two Roo women said together.
+she said as she and Papa Roo sat.

+"It is that," Gumption said,
-"Nothin'," Gumption said innocently, then pointed at the sky.
+then pointed at the sky.
-"But hey, look—a shootin' star!
+"Look—a shootin' star!
 Everybody make a wish."

 The dot above them brightened and lengthened,